Deputy Secretary Sherman says US ''doubling down'' on Pacific | Law-Order

 - New Zealand

-The US is doubling down on its investment in the Pacific, said US Deputy Secretary of State Wendy Sherman on Tuesday as she concluded a five-nation visit to the region.
+The United States is doubling down on its investment in the Pacific, U.S. Deputy Secretary of State Wendy Sherman said Tuesday as she concluded a five-nation visit to the region where China has been making inroads.

 “The future will be written here in the Pacific,” Sherman said at an agreement-signing event in New Zealand's capital, Wellington.